bsradcliffe/skeleton.scss/README.md

 ```

-## Using Normalize.css (or not)

-Skeleton leverages the illustrious Normalize.css for element resets.
-It is configured by default to utilize this file via an `@import` statement.
-If you do not wish to use `normalize.css`, simply comment out its importing in the beginning of `skeleton.scss`.

 ## Mixin(s?)

 Currently, Skeleton.scss uses a single mixin for including targeted media queries inside of declaration blocks.
 More mixins may come later, though the point of this framework is to leverage SASS while keeping a minimal footprint that does not fundamentally alter the bare bones approach of the vanilla Skeleton framework.